Not updating your car insurance when you move to a new state can cost you.

 If you were moving from Arizona to New Jersey, while the minimum coverage amounts are the same (15/30/10), New Jersey requires both personal injury protection and uninsured motorist protection.
-If additional coverage types are required in your new state, your rates will probably be higher, even if the minimum required liability coverage is identical to the state you are moving from.
+If additional coverage types are required in your new state, your rates will probably be higher.

 However, there are a number of other factors that could lower your rates even if you are moving to a state that requires higher minimum coverage amounts.

 If the move to another state comes with a big change in lifestyle, that could impact your car insurance rates.
 If you were living in an urban area and move to a suburban or rural area, your rates may well decrease.
 This is because a decline in drivers, traffic, and accident frequency means less risk to your insurer.
-On the flip side, if you live in an urban area but frequently use public transit, and have low annual mileage as a result, that could also lead to reduced rates.
+But if you live in an urban area and use public transit, it could lead to reduced rates.

 Insurance underwriters will take into consideration various statistics when evaluating risk in your area.
 One big factor influencing your car insurance premiums is the crime rate.
 Living in an area with a higher risk of break-ins and car theft will be reflected in your premiums.
 The type of car you drive also impacts your rates, because some cars are stolen more often than others.